NinevaStudios/nineva-docs/docs/ue-plugins/monetization-unreal.md

 ?> Please, follow the recommendations from the [official documentation](https://developer.apple.com/documentation/storekit/original_api_for_in-app_purchase?language=objc) for most use cases and best practices.

+To test in-app purchases on iOS after the setup you need to either 1) Upload the App to internal testing via the TestFlight or 2) Create a [sandbox Apple Id](https://developer.apple.com/documentation/storekit/in-app_purchase/testing_in-app_purchases_with_sandbox?language=objc) in App Store Connect.
+You can test the demo level inside the plugin first and then build your implementation upon it.

 Make sure to follow the setup instructions at the beginning of this page before implementing In-App-Purchases for iOS.
+Usually, the problems are with the setup, check the [discussion section for potential misconfiguration issues](https://developer.apple.com/documentation/storekit/skproductsresponse/1505985-invalidproductidentifiers?language=objc).

 ### Initialize

-`PaymentQueue` is main entry point for communicationg with App Store.
+`PaymentQueue` is main entry point for communication with App Store.

 You should get and store a reference to the default queue as soon as possible to initialize callbacks.
 It is also important to check if the user is authorized to make purchases.